Products

 Health insurance companies often have limits on how much they will pay doctors or reimburse patients for medical care.
 These maximum reimbursement rates could be considered price ceilings.

 A price floor, which is the opposite of a price ceiling, establishes a minimum purchase price for a product or service.
+A price ceiling is the maximum amount a seller can charge for a product or services as set by a government or other regulatory bodies.

 Setting a price floor can help an industry avoid producing surplus products.
 The price floor is typically set above the market equilibrium price.
 This can benefit producers, farmers, or factory owners by setting higher minimum prices.